alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 the total records.

-We can customize the default number of records displayed per page via the `dataset.perPage` configuration setting.
+We can customize the default number of records displayed per page via the `dataset.perPageDefault` configuration setting.
 And we can customize the per-page options via the `dataset.perPageOptions` configuration setting.

 If `dataset.ajax` is enabled, then the page and per-page parameters are